vishu-tyagi/Big-Data-with-BigQuery/README.md

 ### Terraform

-The following steps will help spin up the required infrastructure, which include one GCS bucket and two BigQuery datasets
+The following steps will help you spin up the required infrastructure, which includes one GCS bucket and two BigQuery datasets

 #### Move into terraform folder
 ```